Alfresco/docs-alfresco/content-accelerator/latest/configure/integrations-and-addons.md

 You will need to import the SSL certificate into the truststore of the Java that is running OpenContent.

 1. Get your SSL certificate.

-    * The is the same certificate you have pointed your Collaboration Server at in the collaborationConfig.js file
+    * This is the same certificate you have pointed your Collaboration Server at in the `collaborationConfig.js` file

 2. Find the Java home for the Java which is running OpenContent.